sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

 ## Prerequisites

-1. Azure Subscription with the specified payment method (RHEL 8 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux80-ARM?tab=Overview) product and requires a payment method to be specified in the Azure Subscription).
-If you select the RHEL OS License type as BYOS (Bring-Your-Own-Subscription), please follow steps mentioned under section 'Subscriptions and Costs'.
+1. Azure Subscription with the specified payment method.
+RHEL 8 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux80-ARM?tab=Overview) product and requires a payment method to be specified in the Azure Subscription.
+If you select the RHEL OS License type as BYOS (Bring-Your-Own-Subscription), please follow the steps mentioned under section 'Subscriptions and Costs'.

 2. To deploy the template, you will need: